opt-nc/yamlfixer/README.md

 optional arguments:
   -h, --help          show this help message and exit -v, --version       display this program's version number and exit.
-  -b, --backup        make a backup copy of original files as `.orig` -b, --backup        make a backup copy of original files.
+  -b, --backup        make a backup copy of original files.
   -B BACKUPSUFFIX, --backupsuffix BACKUPSUFFIX
                       sets the suffix for backup files, `.orig` is